 Aside from the practical, medical help needed, there are also the social and self-esteem issues that arise from stigmas.
 It can put pressure on relationships or change family dynamics.
 Things, like not knowing how to speak to someone with dementia anymore, avoiding talking about it, or bypassing the person with dementia to discuss important issues, are common.

 This, combined with ignorance over the disease, negative language and insensitive jokes around dementia can quickly leave a person feeling alone, and neglected.

 What we can do to help those with dementia

 The good news is that we can all do something to both overcome these stigmas and maintain our lives and relationships in the face of dementia.
 Getting your facts straight and debunking the myths and stereotypes related to dementia is the first step.
 And remembering that each experience is different is key here.

-If the disease is impacting daily tasks, such as bathing or making a meal, practical solutions around the home can help.
+If the disease is impacting daily tasks, such as bathing or making a meal, practical solutions such as a disability bathroom can help.
 Those include wet rooms, stairlifts, modifications in the kitchen, walk-in showers, or walk-in baths.

 Modifying our environment may be one important step to managing dementia, but it shouldn’t stop there.
 Building up our confidence in talking about the facts and getting support where we need it is a huge part of the puzzle.